|

 Mount

-people to be the home of the Supreme Being 'Ngai'
+Kikuyu people to be the home of the Supreme

-is known as Kere Nyaga - Mountain of Brightness.
+and the mountain is known as Kere Nyaga -

-the clouds, the sun dazzling off its snowy tip
+sun dazzling off its snowy tip and jagged

-and jagged peaks certainly gives it a godly
+peaks certainly gives it a godly glow.
+The

-glow.
-The Kikuyu who live on the slopes always
+Kikuyu who live on the slopes always face

 |

-in flora with the change in altitude.
-The lower
+variation in flora with the change in altitude.

-slopes are covered with dry forest followed by
+The lower slopes are covered with dry forest

-montane forest full of cedar trees at about 6,500ft
+followed by montane forest full of cedar trees

 ANIMALS